DuckyCrayfish/hourglass/README.md

 * [Quark](https://www.curseforge.com/minecraft/mc-mods/quark)
   * The Improved Sleeping module of Quark interferes with the sleep feature of Hourglass.
     [See note below.](#sleep-vote-mods)
   * The "Nerf Clock" Quark option breaks the bed clock in Hourglass.
-This option should either be disabled or the Hourglass bed clock should be disabled via the `displayBedClock` config.
+Either the Quark tweak should be disabled or the Hourglass Bed Clock should be disabled via the `displayBedClock` config.
 * [Morpheus](https://www.curseforge.com/minecraft/mc-mods/morpheus)
   * The sleep feature of Hourglass will need to be disabled to use it alongside Morpheus.
     [See note below.](#sleep-vote-mods)